 Carvium: site of a Roman fort and Drusus' mole, modern Herwen in the Netherlands.

-An inscription mentions the presence of the Cohors II civium Romanorum equitata pia fidelis in Carvium, probably in the second century.
+An inscriptionnote[EDCS-10900462.] mentions the presence of the Cohors II civium Romanorum equitata pia fidelis in Carvium, probably in the second century.

-Near Carvium was a large mole, which almost certainly served to regulate the flow of the Rhine.
+Near Carvium may have been a pre-Roman sanctuary, as the name Carvium is derived from a German word *Harh-wiha or *Har-wia-, "sacred space".
+There was also a large mole, which almost certainly served to regulate the flow of the Rhine.
 According to the Histories of the Roman historian Tacitus, it was destroyed during the Batavian revolt (in the summer of 70), but it may have been restored.
 The exact location is not yet known, but an inscription that was dredged from the Rhine mentions the mole.

 The name Carvium survives as Herwen, the name of a modern town.
 On the site of what may have been the fort, there's now a marina.